gonzex/test_abidocs/doc/tutorials/rf1.md

 9.37 .
 This illustrates that the dielectric tensor is a much more sensitive quantity than the others.

-* * *

-### **6\.
-Response-function calculation of phonon frequencies at non-zero q.**
+## 6 DFPT calculation of phonon frequencies at non-zero q

-###

 The computation of phonon frequencies at non-zero q is actually simpler than the one at Gamma.
 One must distinguish two cases.
 Either the q wavevector connects k points that belong to the same grid, or the wavevector q is general.
-In any case, the computation within the response-function formalism is more efficient than using the frozen-phonon technique: the use of supercell is completely avoided.
+In any case, the computation within the DFPT formalism is more efficient than using the frozen-phonon technique: the use of supercell is completely avoided.
 For an explanation of this fact, see for example section IV of X. Gonze, Phys.
 Rev. B55, 10337 (1997).

 You can copy the file ~abinit/tests/tutorespfn/Input/trf1_6.in in Work_rf1.
 This is your input file.
 You should edit it.
 As for the other RF tests, the